simgrid/simgrid/examples/README.rst

     PDGEM and the other ScaLAPACK routines.
 Note that this only works with the "ptask_L07" host model (``--cfg=host/model:ptask_L07``).

-    This example demonstrates several kind of parallel tasks: regular ones, communication-only (without computation), computation-only
+    This example demonstrates several kinds of parallel tasks: regular ones, communication-only (without computation), computation-only
     (without communication), synchronization-only (neither
     communication nor computation).
-It also shows how to reconfigure a task after its start, to change the amount of hosts it runs onto.
+It also shows how to reconfigure a task after its start, to change the number of hosts it runs onto.
-    This allows to simulate malleable tasks.
+    This allows simulating malleable tasks.

     .. tabs::